awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

 -  ``categorical``

-   -  Transforms one value from a fixed list of possible values is a categorical feature which are encoded using one-hot encoding.
+   -  Transforms one value from a fixed list of possible values which can be treated as a categorical feature which are encoded using one-hot encoding.
+No kwargs required for categorical feature.

--  ``multi_categorical``
+-  ``multi-categorical``

-   -  Apply column-wise transformation for vector-like data from a fixed list of possible values is a categorical feature which are encoded using multi-hot encoding.
+   -  Apply column-wise transformation for vector-like data from a fixed list of possible values which can be treated as a categorical feature which are encoded using multi-hot encoding.
-      It only supports single column for GSProcessing.
+   -  ``kwargs``:
+      - ``separator`` (String, optional): Same as the one in the No-op operation, the separator is used to split input value in CSV format.
+If it is not provided, then the whole value will be considered as an array.
 --------------

 Examples